-Develops teachers who are able to apply technology skills and strategies in a variety of personal and professional functions including the development of an electronic portfolio, to effectively use media to maximize student learning, and to use a wide variety of media and technological systems in teaching and evaluation of student learning.
-Because the student teaching portfolio is developed in this class, this course is designed for elementary education majors in their sophomore year and for middle and secondary education teacher candidates during their junior or senior years before student teaching.
+Develops teachers who are able to apply critical thinking and problem solving skills to perform a variety of personal and professional technological functions.
+These functions include effective use of media to maximize student learning and to collaborate with colleagues, administrators, parents and the community.
+Students will be experience and use a wide variety of media and technological systems utilized in teaching and evaluating student learning.
 Prerequisites: CIS 1103 or 1033, EDU 2113, 2313 or concurrent enrollment and 2.50 GPA.
 Lab fee \$20.